terraform-ibm-modules/terraform-ibm-icd-postgresql/profiles/fscloud/README.md

-# Financial Services Controls - IBM Cloud Databases for ICD Postgresql module
+# Financial Services Controls - IBM Cloud Databases for ICD PostgreSQL module

 This module is a version of the [parent root module](../../) that comes with pre-defined defaults that meet the relevant controls from the [IBM Cloud Framework for Financial Services](https://cloud.ibm.com/docs/framework-financial-services?topic=framework-financial-services-about).